The reign of social media brought with it…

 But if you run a small business and still want to take advantage of the influencer marketing tide, then consider collaborating with micro-influencers.
 In fact, micro-influencers are taking the market by storm.
 What’s more incredible is that even the bigger companies are interested in working with influencers who have less than 1 million followers.

-There is more than one reason as to why micro-influencers are winning in the world of marketing, and why they are more influential than many big influencers.
+There is more than one reason why micro-influencers are winning in the world of marketing, and why they are more influential than many big influencers.
 This post discusses those reasons.

 #1.
 They Are More Accessible Than Ever